 Are you looking to reread The Lord of the Rings?
-Or maybe you’ve watched the movies dozens of times but have never read the books.
-Either way we’ll show you two different ways that you can read The Lord of the Rings books in order.
+Or maybe you’ve watched the movies for years but have never picked up the books.
+Either way, I’ll walk you through the best way to read The Lord of the Rings books in order, plus where The Hobbit, The Silmarillion, and the other Middle-earth books fit.

-2 Ways to Read the Lord of the Rings Books in Order
+- The Lord of the Rings Books in Publication Order

-1. The Lord of the Rings Books in Order of Publication
+The Lord of the Rings Books in Publication Order

 - The Hobbit (1937)